Licinia gens

-The gens Licinia was a celebrated plebeian family at ancient Rome, which appears from the earliest days of the Republic until imperial times, and which eventually obtained the imperial dignity.
+The gens Licinia was a celebrated plebeian family of ancient Rome, which appears from the earliest days of the Republic until imperial times, and which eventually obtained the imperial dignity.
 The first of the gens to obtain the consulship was Gaius Licinius Calvus Stolo, who, as tribune of the plebs from 376 to 367 BC, prevented the election of any of the annual magistrates, until the patricians acquiesced to the passage of the lex Licinia Sextia, or Licinian Rogations.
 This law, named for Licinius and his colleague, Lucius Sextius, opened the consulship for the first time to the plebeians.
 Licinius himself was subsequently elected consul in 364 and 361 BC, and from this time, the Licinii became one of the most illustrious gentes in the Republic.

 Origin

 The nomen Licinius is derived from the cognomen Licinus, or "upturned", found in a number of Roman gentes.
 Licinus may have been an ancient praenomen, but few examples of its use as such are known.
 The name seems to be identical with the Etruscan Lecne, which frequently occurs on Etruscan sepulchral monuments.
 Some scholars have seen evidence of an Etruscan origin for the Licinii in the tradition that Etruscan players were first brought to Rome to take part in the theatrical performances (ludi scaenici) in the consulship of Gaius Licinius Calvus, BC 364.
 This could, however, be coincidental, as Livy explains that the games were instituted this year in order to palliate the anger of the gods.
 In fact, the name of Licinius appears to have been spread throughout both Latium and Etruria from a very early time, so the fact that it had an Etruscan equivalent does not definitely show that the gens was of Etruscan derivation.